transdigiware/blockchain/vscode-extension.md

 The following set of steps can be used to install the CodeReady Workspaces and configure it with the {{site.data.keyword.blockchainfull_notm}} Platform Developer Tooling on an OpenShift 4.3 cluster.

-  - If you prefer to install the tooling on your local system, see [Install IBM Blockchain Platform VS Code extension](#develop-vscode-install).
+  - If you prefer to install the tooling on your local system, see [Install {{site.data.keyword.blockchainfull_notm}} Platform VS Code extension](#develop-vscode-install).

 1. Log in as the administrator of your OpenShift 4.3 cluster.
 2. In the navigation bar, click **Operators** > **Operator Hub**.
 Ensure you have selected the project from the twistie at the top of the page, where you want the operator to be installed.